wp-plugins/oik-nivo-slider/readme.txt

 YES.
 There is no auto cropping?

 = Can I control the slideshow transitions? =
+This is planned for a future version.

+= Can I provide my own themeing? =
-This is planned for a future version
+This is planned for a future version.

 = Can I put the [nivo] shortcode in my sidebar? =
 YES.
 You can use the [nivo] shortcode in sidebars, headers and footers